Personal pronouns are stand for persons, viz

 - Of _ are they talking?

-- _ where is the toys made of?
+- _ where are the toys made of?

 - _ shall I choose, Shubhankar or Suman?